Competition issues: Paytm's Vijay Shekhar Sharma, Ola's Ritesh Agarwal to meet parliamentary panel | Business

 - India

-BJP leader and former Union minister Jayant Sinha-chaired Parliamentary Standing Committee on Finance and has been looking into various aspects of competition in the marketplace, especially with respect to technology majors.
+BJP leader and former Union Minister Jayant Sinha-chaired Parliamentary Standing Committee on Finance has been looking into various aspects of competition in the marketplace, especially with respect to technology majors.

 Representatives of food delivery platforms Swiggy and Zomato, e-commerce player Flipkart, cab aggregator Ola, hotel aggregator Oyo, digital Finance firm Paytm, MakeMy Trip and All India Gaming Association, are those who have been called by the panel, Sinha said.